 This page provides information about vehicle and document requirements, state regulations, insurance coverage, and city-specific requirements, needed to drive with Lyft in the state of Oregon.

-Make sure to follow these rules when giving rides in Portland, and to keep an eye on your email for important news and updates from Lyft.
+Be sure to follow these rules when giving rides in Oregon, and keep an eye on your email for important updates from Lyft.

 - Apply to drive

 - Document & inspection requirements

 - Oregon driver regulations

 - Hourly driver mode limits

 - In-person support (Lyft Hubs)

 If you’re applying to drive in Portland, see the application steps.

 If you're applying to drive in any other city in Oregon, see the application steps.